orthecreedence/cl-async/threading.md

 {% highlight cl %}
 (defun work (operation)
-  "Run `operation` in a background thread, and finish the returned future with the result(s) of the operation once complete.
-The future will be finished on the same thread `(work ...)` was spawned from (your event-loop thread)."
+  "Run `operation` in a background thread, and resolve the returned promise with the result(s) of the operation once complete.
+The promise will be resolved on the same thread `(work ...)` was spawned from (your event-loop thread)."
   (bb:with-promise (resolve reject :resolve-fn resolver)
     (let* ((err nil)